On the Cult of Personality and Its Consequences: Reporting

 Shortly after the conclusion of the speech, reports of its delivery, and its general content, were conveyed to the West by Reuters journalist John Rettie, after a Soviet acquaintance briefed him about the speech a few hours before Rettie left for Stockholm on holiday.
-It was therefore reported in the Western media in early March.
+It was therefore reported in Western media in early March.
 Rettie came to believe the information came from Khrushchev himself, via the intermediary.

-The text of the speech was only slowly disclosed in Eastern Europe.
-It was never disclosed to Western communist party members by the nomenklatura, and most Western communists only became aware of the details of the text after The New York Times (5 June 1956), Le Monde (6 June 1956), and The Observer (10 June 1956) published versions of the full text.

 The content of the speech reached the West through a circuitous route.
 A few copies of the speech were sent by order of the Soviet Politburo to leaders of the Eastern Bloc countries.
-Shortly after the speech had been disseminated, a Polish-Jewish journalist Wiktor Grajewski, visited his girlfriend, Łucja Baranowska, who worked as a junior secretary in the office of the First Secretary of the Polish United Workers' Party, Edward Ochab.
+Shortly after the speech had been disseminated, a Polish-Jewish journalist, Wiktor Grajewski, visited his girlfriend, Łucja Baranowska, who worked as a junior secretary in the office of the First Secretary of the Polish United Workers' Party, Edward Ochab.
 On her desk was a thick booklet with a red binding, with the words: "The 20th Party Congress, the speech of Comrade Khrushchev".
 Grajewski had heard rumours of the speech and, as a journalist, was interested in reading it.
 Baranowska allowed him to take the document home to read.

 As it happened, Grajewski had made a recent trip to Israel to visit his sick father, and resolved to emigrate there.
 After he read the speech, he decided to take it to the Israeli embassy, and gave it to Yaakov Barmor, who had helped Grajewski undertake his trip.
 Barmor, a Shin Bet representative, took photographs of the document and sent them to Israel.

 By the afternoon of 13 April 1956, the Shin Bet in Israel had received the photographs.
 Israeli intelligence and United States intelligence had secretly agreed previously to co-operate on security matters.
 The photographs were delivered to James Jesus Angleton, the Central Intelligence Agency (CIA) head of counterintelligence, and in charge of the clandestine liaison with Israeli intelligence.
 On 17 April 1956, they reached the CIA chief, Allen Dulles, who quickly informed US President Dwight D. Eisenhower.
 After determining that the speech was authentic, the CIA leaked the speech to The New York Times in early June.